SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 CSV Data Source
 ~~~~~~~~~~~~~~~

-You can both query data from a CSV data source as well as manipulate data within a data source byadding to it and deleting from it.
+You can both query data from a CSV data source as well as manipulate data within a data source by adding to it and deleting from it.
+Hoverfly supports a number of templating methods for simple read, update and delete functions.
+In addition Hoverfly supports a templating function that allows simple SQL like commands for SELECT, UPDATE and DELETE.

 Reading from a CSV Data Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~